Public service announcement! :-)

 The "debunking" of dominance has, itself, been thoroughly debunked.

 An awful lot of people don't even know what this term means any more.
 It refers to the social hierarchy that all of Canis follows.
-However, some "positive reinforcement only" trainers are sick and tired of people hitting their dogs, in the (misguided) name of "dominance", so there is a modern movement to throw off the bad habit by denying that there is a social structure at all, including its leader (or "alpha") who has the right to make demands.
+However, some "positive reinforcement only" trainers are sick and tired of worrying that people might be rough with their dogs, in the (misguided) name of "dominance", so there is a modern movement to throw off the bad habit by denying that there is a social structure at all, including its leader (or "alpha") who has the right to make demands.
 This "boss", which dogs are naturally hardwired to accept, is a role perfect for the human owners--yet sadly too often filled by the dog itself, causing stress and problems for both.

 Both social dominance/leadership AND positive reinforcement have their place, and when combined, make for a nicely balanced companion.

 ~This little girl shows lovely submissive behaviour towards her elders.
 She was readily accepted by the pack, and is responsive to human wishes as well.

 Here are three additional links explaining what dominance actually is (and why it can cause problems) : Vet link 1 Vet link 2 SPCA link For further reading, you might try books by Roger Abrantes or other highly experienced ethologists.
 I also really like this comprehensive and detailed explanation.

 "But I want lab studies!"
 Okay...I mean, they are less relevant than the work of ethologists, and the aggregation of real life experiences from vast numbers of handlers, and the direct application of the research by trying it yourself on your own dogs and reaping the benefits (!) but sure, have some formal studies. :-)